Carlisle Cathedral: Architecture

 Carlisle Cathedral has a fine set of 46 carved wooden choir stalls with misericords, which were installed in the early 15th century.
-Misericords are hinged seats, "constructed to keep the monks from falling asleep while at prayers," and carved with numerous figures and creatures.
+Misericords are hinged seats, "constructed to keep the monks from falling asleep while at prayers", and carved with numerous figures and creatures.
 Despite their purpose, the "pillars supporting the canopies bear traces of having been burnt, by weary monks who dropped off to sleep in the midst of their interminable devotions while holding a lighted candle in their hands."
 The misericords were made out of black oak, and their backs carved with scenes of the legends of St. Anthony the Hermit, St. Cuthbert, St. Augustine, and the twelve apostles, as well as mythical themes.
 The misericords of Carlisle include typical iconography of "half-length angels, beasts deriving from the Bestiary, hybrid creatures, and narrative scenes, including the inverted world theme of the Woman beating a Man that no decent set of misericords could be without."

 The delicate gilt canopy over the high altar is a modern work designed by Sir Charles Nicholson.

-Other buildings of interest in the precinct are the Fratry dating from about 1500 and the Gatehouse of 1527.

-In mediaeval times the Fratry building was the dining hall of the Cathedral Priory.
+In common with other monasteries, the medieval monks' accommodation stood around a cloister to the south of the church.
+To the east of the cloister were the dormitory and octagonal chapter house.
+These are now ruined, with the chapter house's tiled floor surviving below ground.
+To the south stands the refectory or dining hall, now called the Fratry.
+It was rebuilt in c.1500.
 The £3.4 million Fratry Project commenced in 2019 to add a new extension designed by architects Feilden Fowles.
+The western range of the cloister, which would have held the stores, has vanished entirely.
+The claustral complex as a whole seems to have suffered greatly in the Civil War, when, like the nave, it was demolished for stone.

+Beyond the cloister, the cathedral stands within a close, formerly the priory's courtyard.
+This is entered through the Gatehouse of 1527.
 The deanery incorporates a 15th-century pele tower, called The Prior's Tower, containing a fine contemporary painted ceiling.
+To the south-east, above the West Walls, the late 15th-century tithe barn survives, now in use as an events venue by St Cuthbert's Church.